dalerivera/responsive-tables/README.md

 #Responsive Tables

 This responsive table solution is based off of [Zurb's responsive table solution] (http://zurb.com/playground/responsive-tables), and is designed to work with the Foundation Framework, but can also work without Foundation.
-Some enhancements and tweaks were added to Zurb's solution that results in no hidden data and the ablity to compare rows, and allows a developer to use responsive tables with dynamic table content.
+Some enhancements and tweaks were added to Zurb's solution to make the tables beautiful and responsive right our of the box.
+There is no unnecessary data hiding, and users can still compare rows.

 ### Step 1: Download responsive-tables.js and responsive-tables.css

 ### Step 2: Add these files in your html document
-Note: Add the js file **AFTER** jQuery.
+Note: Add the responsive-tables.js file **AFTER** jQuery.

 ````html
 <head>